-Beginning Tuesday September 5, 2023 we will have one student each week that will be the student of the week.
-Students will return the poster to school on the Monday of the week they are Student of the Week, unless Monday is a holiday then return it to school on Tuesday).
+We will have one student each week that will be the student of the week.
+Students will return the poster to school on the Monday of the week they are Student of the Week, unless Monday is a holiday then return it to school on Tuesday.
 Students may bring individually wrapped singles serving snacks to handout if they would like to.
 Reminder: We do have students with nut and food coloring allergies.

-If you would like to parents may:
+If you would like to a family member may:

-- Send a PowerPoint to share about the student, their career or interesting hobby.
-OR - 2.
+- 1. Send a PowerPoint to share about the student, their career or interesting hobby. - 2.
 Schedule a time to talk to the class about their student, read a story, talk about their career or tell about an interesting hobby.
 Example: Monday morning between 8:15-8:40 or Thursday morning between 8:15-8:40.